NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 # Motivation
 [motivation]: #motivation

-The NixOS community lacks a clearly defined way in which someone's behavior may be disruptive.
+The Nix community lacks a clearly defined way to determine if someone's behavior may be disruptive.
 A well-defined Code of Conduct gives an explicit set of expectations for all contributors, which will also make it easier to identify when behavior becomes disruptive.